Freeze Warning from THU 9:00 PM EDT until FRI 11:00 AM EDT

-Freeze Warning from THU 9:00 PM EDT until FRI 11:00 AM EDTNew
+Freeze Warning from THU 9:00 PM EDT until FRI 11:00 AM EDTUpdated

 Issued by National Weather Service – Charleston, WV